zippy1978/shift/doc/developer/developer_guide.md

 ### Shared TaskManager

-A shared `TaskManager` can be accessed using `com.backelite.shift.ApplicationContext` static method:
+A shared `TaskManager` can be accessed using `org.shiftedit.ApplicationContext` static method:

 ```java
 ApplicationContext.getTaskManager();